fpletz/kernelroll/README.md

     $ insmod kernelroll.ko rollfile=/path/to/rickroll.mp3

-Fire up a music player of your choice and consider yourself rickrolled. ;)
+Fire up a music player of your choice, play a song and consider yourself kernelrolled. ;)